- October 10, 2013

-I just read about an interesting experiment where less products produced more sales.
+I just read about an interesting experiment where fewer products produced more sales.
 It was in Dan Pink’s great book, To Sell is Human.

 Then they reduced the offering to six types of jam.
 While the total opportunities did go down, the conversion ratio on the opportunities to sales went from 3% to 30%!